 The guidance will pay particular attention to issues of jurisdiction between Member States: how to improve coordination between all actors involved, not only at national level, but between EU Member States and what protection mechanisms and safeguards need to be in place.
 Of particular relevance is the need to determine the best interests of every child in each particular case, without resorting to an automatic transfer of the child back to the country of origin.
 A best interests assessment is the optimal method in order to prevent cases of children being re-trafficked.

-The Guidance is expected to be published in the first half of 2019, in a joint effort with the EU Anti-trafficking Coordinator.
+The Guidance was published in the first half of 2019, in a joint effort with the EU Anti-trafficking Coordinator.
 The guide is based on desk research and on consultation with experts in Member States, international and European institutions.